uhray/boilerplate/doc/usage.md

 Usage
 =============

-Once you have downloaded and installed the boilerplate, using it usually involved the following:
+Once you have downloaded and installed the boilerplate, using it usually involves the following:

 1. Understanding the basic structure of the site. [[here]](#basic-structure)
 2. Creating a static design. [[here]](static.md)